 - Add more event fields to the group.

-You can create a copy of existing attribute sets by clicking the Copy Selected Attribute Set button .
+You can create a copy of the existing attribute sets by clicking the Copy Selected Attribute Set button .

 - Click Close.